macdeacon99/terraform-demo-jamfpro-v2/docs/getting-started.md

 - Click the "New pull request" button.

-- Set the base branch to `main` and the compare branch to your feature branch.
+- Ensure the base branch is set to `main` and the compare branch to your feature branch.

 - Give your pull request a descriptive title and provide details about the changes in the description.
+It MUST begin with feat, fix or chore followed by a colon.
+A good example would be: "feat: Added New HQ building"

 - Click "Create pull request".

-- Request a review from your team members if required by your team's process.

-- When the pull request is opened, a speculative (impossible to apply) plan is run and the output will be appended to your Pull Request.
+- When the pull request is opened, a plan is run and the output will be appended to your Pull Request, detailing which changes will be made should you move forward.

 - Once the pull request is approved, merge it into the `main` branch.

 - Once merged, Release Please (by Google) will add your changes to a Release branch and automatically determine your next [Semantic Versioning](semver.org) version.

 After merging:
 - The workflow will automatically start.